dowjones/gulp-bundle-assets/examples/custom-transforms/readme.md

 otherwise it will break the resulting sourcemaps generation.
 See [here on how to add this support to a gulp plugin](https://github.com/floridoo/gulp-sourcemaps#plugin-developers-only-how-to-add-source-map-support-to-plugins).

+NOTE 2: By default, the bundler will detect whether you're doing a typical build or running in watch mode.
+If it's the later, the bundler will simply log the error and not stop the stream.
+That said, browserify works slightly differently and you'll need to handle those errors manually.
+[See the browserify example for how to do this](../browserify).

 ## How to define custom transforms

 Define your custom transforms as part of a [`lazypipe`](https://github.com/OverZealous/lazypipe) stream.